Mikerevy/V_Tester/README.md

 5. If client code does not match client identifier, server returns an error to the client.
 6. If client code is correct, server writes the provided text message to a log file.
 Server should be able to simultaneously work with at least 50 clients.
 It is acceptable (although not required) to use a high-level protocol (e. g.
-HTTP) for communication between client and server.
+HTTP) for communication between client and server